Nkwor-Jane/Nkwor-Jane/README.md

 - 👋 Hi, I’m @Nkwor-Jane
 - 👀 I’m interested in web/software development
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently building webapps with ReactJS
 - 💞️ I’m looking to collaborate on projects that take me to my goals which is to become a software engineer.
 - 📫  You can reach me on nkwor.jane.chinelo@gmail.com